theeomm/async-py-api/README.md

 ## Resources

-I have the utilized the following resources to learn everything done thi project.
+I have utilized each of the packages' documentation.

-- [SQLModel](https://sqlmodel.tiangolo.com) documentation with major focus on the `FastAPI and Pydantic` section.